Mars: Future

 As of February 2024, debris from these types of missions has reached over seven tons.
 Most of it consists of crashed and inactive spacecraft as well as discarded components.

 In April 2024, NASA selected several companies to begin studies on providing commercial services to further enable robotic science on Mars.
 Key areas include establishing telecommunications, payload delivery and surface imaging.

+In 2025, an ad hoc committee was convened by the National Academies of Sciences, Engineering, and Medicine (NASEM) to prioritize science objectives to guide human exploration on Mars.
+Out of hundreds of possible projects, the four panels of the committee (Astrobiology, Geosciences, Atmospheric Science and Space Physics, and Biological and Physical Sciences and Human Factors) highlighted eleven as the top science objectives to pursue, with the top priority being searching for current or extinct indigenous life on Mars.

 Habitability and habitation

 Layering, nodules, reaction fronts and organic detections marked in an image from ancient fossilized mud at Cheyava Falls, being the most promising finds potentially showing traces of remains of ancient Martian life.

 During the late 19th century, it was widely accepted in the astronomical community that Mars had life-supporting qualities, including the presence of oxygen and water.
-However, in 1894 W. W. Campbell at Lick Observatory observed the planet and found that "if water vapor or oxygen occur in the atmosphere of Mars it is in quantities too small to be detected by spectroscopes then available".
+However, in 1894 W. W. Campbell at Lick Observatory observed the planet and found that "if water vapor or oxygen occur in the atmosphere of Mars it is in quantities too small to have been detected by spectroscopes then available".
 That observation contradicted many of the measurements of the time and was not widely accepted.
 Campbell and V. M. Slipher repeated the study in 1909 using better instruments, but with the same results.
 It was not until the findings were confirmed by W. S. Adams in 1925 that the myth of the Earth-like habitability of Mars was finally broken.
 However, even in the 1960s, articles were published on Martian biology, putting aside explanations other than life for the seasonal changes on Mars.

 The current understanding of planetary habitability – the ability of a world to develop environmental conditions favorable to the emergence of life – favors planets that have liquid water on their surface.
 Most often this requires the orbit of a planet to lie within the habitable zone, which for the Sun is estimated to extend from within the orbit of Earth to about that of Mars.
 During perihelion, Mars dips inside this region, but Mars's thin (low-pressure) atmosphere prevents liquid water from existing over large regions for extended periods.
 The past flow of liquid water demonstrates the planet's potential for habitability.
 Recent evidence has suggested that any water on the Martian surface may have been too salty and acidic to support regular terrestrial life.